alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-fish-shellfish.markdown

 ###Within the EU

-If the animal is classed as B, C or D, you don't need to do anything.
+If the fish or shellfish is classed as B, C or D, you don't need to do anything.

-If it’s classed as Annex A, you must [apply for an Article 10 certificate].
+If it’s classed as Annex A, you must [apply for an Article 10 certificate](apply-for-an-article-10-certificate).
 You don’t need any special documents if you’re using or displaying goods for non-commercial reasons, eg for scientific research or in an educational display.

 ###Apply for an Article 10 certificate